petermchale/dairy-spread/README.md

 **dairy-spread** allows you to create a google spreadsheet at the command line from a bed file, and to delete a spreadsheet so created, also from the command line.
 The bed file is assumed to have at least four columns, with the fourth column formated according to the [gfftags spec](https://software.broadinstitute.org/software/igv/BED), and an optional `#gffTags` header line.
-Each record in the spreadsheet contains a hyperlink representing the location of a variant, and additional columns corresponding to the tags in the fourth column.
+Each record in the spreadsheet contains a hyperlink representing the location of the locus, and additional columns corresponding to the tags in the fourth column.
 The link can be used to visually inspect the locus in igv.js, while the spreadsheet can be used to record any conclusions drawn from the manual inspection of the igv visualization.